ocelot-inc/ocelotgui/README.md

 after installation and choose Help | libmysqlclient.</P>

 <P>The libmysqlclient library is not necessary for ocelotgui installation;
-however, it is necessary at runtime in order to connect to a database server.</P>
+however, it is necessary at runtime in order to connect to a MySQL or MariaDB server.</P>

 <H3 id="getting-the-ocelotgui-executable-package">Getting the ocelotgui executable package</H3><HR>